NatashaRy/memory-game/README.md

 4. **None visible symbols**
 * Issue found: During development
     * While developing the game we realised that some cards did not have symbols when they were flipped.

 * Solution:
     * Using DevTools we could detect the symbols not visible and remove them from the game, which solved the problem.

+* *Note!*
+It has been reported that some symbols sometimes have trouble loading properly in the Brave browser on Android devices.
+The game works properly in other browsers on the device which indicates that the issue probably is related to Brave browsers shields.
+We do not intend to fix the issue at this point, since we can not recreate it.

 ​
 ***